tyleryouk/00os-origin/00reaper/user-directed/user-rules-00reaper.md

 1. **Read User Request REQ**: Begin by reading the current request from user_requests.md to understand requirements
 2. **Read Relevant Context**: Review files in `context-00OS-current-state/`, `documentation/` (including templates and testing guides), and root `testing/` (for process tests) directories
 3. **Update Core Workflow Files**: Update active-request.md, implementation-plan.md, and cycle-status.md
-4. **Make Changes to 00OS**: Implement the requested changes in the 00OS system
+4. **Make Changes to 00OS/, 00reaper/, or 1000xdev/**: Implement the requested changes in any of the following root folders:
+   - `00OS/` (Markdown only; source of truth for process logic and rules, synced to `.cursor/rules`)
+   - `00reaper/` (Markdown and PowerShell scripts; workflow, context, documentation, and automation for the 00reaper AI identity)
+   - `1000xdev/` (Markdown and PowerShell scripts; workflow, context, documentation, and automation for the 1000xdev AI identity)
+   - All automation scripts (including the sync script) are located in `00reaper/00scripts/`, not in `00OS/`.
+   - Update cycle-status.md to track progress
 5. **Update Supporting Materials**: Update documentation in `documentation/` to reflect changes (note: context files in `context-00OS-current-state/` are typically handled separately through direct invocation of reaper-overwrite)
 6. **Reset Core Workflow Files, Archive, & Sync Changes**: Clear/update core workflow files for the next cycle, move completed or deprecated files to the appropriate `archive/` subfolder, and run `> reaper-sync` to sync the 00OS changes to .cursor/rules